webxos/macroslow/iot/guides/iot_maml_guide_page5.markdown

 **© 2025 WebXOS Research Group.
 All Rights Reserved.**
 **License: MIT License for research and prototyping with attribution to Webxos.**
-**Contact: project_dunes@outlook.com**

 ---

 ## Page 5: Autonomous Vehicle Control with MAML and Markup

 ### Overview
 Autonomous vehicles rely on IoT ecosystems to process sensor data, navigate environments, and ensure safety.
-The **PROJECT DUNES 2048-AES** framework leverages **MAML (Markdown as Medium Language)** and **Markup (.mu)** to configure, control, and validate IoT devices in autonomous vehicles.
+The **MACROSLOW** framework leverages **MAML (Markdown as Medium Language)** and **Markup (.mu)** to configure, control, and validate IoT devices in autonomous vehicles.
 This page provides a comprehensive engineering guide for implementing an autonomous vehicle control system using **CHIMERA 2048** and **GLASTONBURY 2048 SDKs**, focusing on secure sensor integration, real-time decision-making, and robust error detection.

 ### Use Case Description
 This use case focuses on an autonomous vehicle system controlling: